x4nth055/ethical-hacking-tools-python/README.md

 # Tools & Scripts Built in the [Ethical Hacking with Python EBook](https://www.thepythoncode.com/ethical-hacking-with-python-ebook)

-The tools and scripts are built in the [Ethical Hacking with Python Ebook](https://www.thepythoncode.com/ethical-hacking-with-python-ebook)
+The tools and scripts are built in the [Ethical Hacking with Python Ebook](https://www.thepythoncode.com/ethical-hacking-with-python-ebook).

-More tools will be added to this repository as the book will be constantly improved and enriched.
+More Python programs will be added to this repository as the book will be constantly improved and enriched.

 Each of the tools and scripts is in a separate folder containing the `requirements.txt` to be installed via the following command:
 ```